emredenizx/kppl-test/README.md

 **NOTES:**

 * Original id properties for folders are not unique as expected.
-For that reasons I needed to use "want" properties of them instead.
+For that reason I needed to use "want" properties of them instead.
 * Assumed first text element in structure to be active option for the section.